The Brave CPO: Leading Business Growth

 - Establish review and tracking mechanisms

-- Suitable incentive structures to foster the right behaviours from employees
+- Suitable incentive structures to foster the right behaviors from employees

 Tangible steps that can be taken include: